 When she’s planning a party, the first thing Elizabeth focuses on is the invitations.
 Designing them helps her work through the colors, fonts and general tone of the party, and as long as she stays true to those elements, everything else falls into place.

-As each camper arrived, they were given a Camp Grizzly t-shirt and flashlight.
+As each camper arrived, they were given a Camp Grizzly t-shirt and flashlight to start this camping birthday party.
 Everyone came up with a camp name, like “Fireside Felicity” or “Catfish Colin,” and then wrote it on their outdoor-themed name tag.

 On a nearby table, the kids used toothpicks and marshmallows to build model “log” cabins, which Elizabeth said was especially helpful in keeping everyone entertained while the rest of the guests arrived.

-Once everyone was there, the official list of events kicked off with a scavenger hunt!
+Once everyone was there, the official list of camping themed birthday events kicked off with a scavenger hunt!
 The kids worked together to find all the items listed, and Elizabeth made sure to include pictures, so even the younger campers could join in on the fun.

 Next up was the awesomely hilarious Cheeseball Toss.
 All the kids (and even some adults!) paired up.
 One person put on a shower cap with shaving cream piled on top, while the other stood several feet away and threw cheeseballs at their head.
 The person with the most cheeseballs stuck to their head at the end of the game was the winner!